Connecting Actively Learn writing to Google Docs

 Installing the Google Doc add-on

-STEP 4: You are ready to start using the Add-on!
-An Actively Learn note will appear with information on how to open the app.
+STEP 4: An Actively Learn note will appear with information on how to open the app

 How to use the Google Doc Add-on

-STEP 1: To start, choose the Google Doc you would like to work in.
+STEP 1: Choose the Google Doc you would like to work on

-STEP 2: Then select the "Add-ons" tab in the Google Doc then select "Actively Learn" and "Open Sidebar".
+STEP 2: Select the "Add-ons" tab in the Google Doc then select "Actively Learn" and "Open Sidebar"

 STEP 5: After selecting the text, two tabs will appear.
 One with questions and answers, another with highlights and notes.